BenKuc/wichteln/README.md

 Finds a secret-santa matching (or in German: Wichteln).
 Run via (from top-level wichteln directory) `PYTHONPATH=. python secret_santa/main.py` and configure as below.
+Ensured to run with python 3.8, incompatible with 3.12.

 ## Configuration
 The program is configured through environment variables: